victor-cody/victor-cody/README.md

 ## Hello Stranger, I'm Victor 👋

-Software developer with over 3 years of experience building experiences and products on the web with web technologies.
-On the side, I'm a Technical writer and Developer content expert.
+Software engineer and Technical writer.
 I specialize in creating approachable software content that isn't boring, hard to understand, and resonates with developers.
 In other words, I'm into DevRel 🥑

 <br/>